The extradition proceedings against Julian Assange resume in court next Monday and are expected to last several weeks.

 The UK judicial process is demonstrating that British justice is not blind but that it is very partial when it involves politics.
-No wonder when the ordinary citizen of the UK has unequal access to justice – British law is against Natural Justice.
+No wonder when the ordinary citizen of the UK has unequal access to justice – British law overlooks Natural Justice where it matters.
 There is no “British” justice.
 There is only justice for those who can afford a top lawyer to plead their case.

 The extradition contract between Britain and the United States of America is imbalanced and contrary to natural justice, just as the European Arrest Warrant is.
 The European Union undermined the British concept of habeus corpus with the result that men can be treated as guilty until proved innocent on the mere ‘say-so’ of an accusing woman.

 Earlier this year, a rare visitor to Julian Assange in Belmarsh prison was the Labour Shadow Chancellor John McDonnell who said that this is “the Dreyfus case of our age”.